Best Moodle Proctoring Plugin

 Deploy the Moodle Plugin Your IT Team Can Own

-ProctorLink installs as quizaccess_quizproctoring, keeps flagged evidence on your Moodle server, and scales from pilot quizzes to entrance-exam grids.
+ProctorLink installs as a native Moodle proctoring plugin, keeps flagged evidence on your Moodle server, and scales from pilot quizzes to entrance-exam grids.